cljdoc/cljdoc-check-action/README.md

 GitHub Action for checking that CljDoc will be able to analyze the project successfully

+NOTE: Currently it only checks for successful analysis of the source codes.
+Import of articles is not verified yet.

-NOTE: CljDoc only works on the JAR archive of the library so you need to build it first.
+IMPORTANT: CljDoc only works on the JAR archive of the library so you need to build it first.

 Checking a clojure-deps based library is as simple as: